Human Pup Play

 Psychology

 The phenomenological research identifies recurring themes: sexual pleasure (often tied to dominance/submission), relaxation and a mindfulness-like escape from the self, exuberant embodied play, expression of an extended or alternative selfhood, and belonging within a chosen-family community.
 The persona offers structure, permission to be playful, and connection within a trusting relationship; for handlers the appeal often centres on care, control, and bonding.
-A separate 2023 study noted an elevated rate of self-reported autistic traits among practitioners, consistent with the structure and clarity the role can provide.
+A separate 2023 study by Wignall and colleagues of 413 practitioners found an elevated rate of self-reported autistic traits, with roughly half scoring at a level indicative of an autism diagnosis, consistent with the structure and clarity the role can provide.
 It is not regarded as a disorder.

 Prevalence & culture